-As many teachers are getting their classrooms set-up right about now, I thought this would be a good time to talk about how I organize my classroom and supplies.
+As many teachers are getting their classrooms set-up right about now, I thought this would be a good time to talk about organizing the classroom and supplies.
 It is very important to me that everything have a place in my classroom and that there is a label with a visual on it.

 Visuals are important for labels because then all students can access the information – striving readers and English language learners.
 They also help students use the labels as strategies for their writing and reading.
 If they need to write a word, but don’t know how to spell it, my students know they can use the labels around the room to help them write.